ComputerNerd/Retro-Graphics-Toolkit/README.md

 Retro Graphics Toolkit is also extensible with Lua scripting support.

 # Compiling
-The compiling instructions are in the file INSTALL.
-Note that Retro Graphics Toolkit is not installed just compiled.
+The compiling instructions are in the file COMPILE.

 # Dependencies
 Retro Graphics Toolkit needs only FLTK installed.
 It does depend on Lua but that is compiled in the same folder.